 - Call on neighbours or put a flyer through their doors with a description & photo of the missing cat.
 Ask if you can look in their garage, shed, greenhouse, outbuildings, caravan.
 Call out yourself as the cat may be nervous of strange voices.

-- Put up notices in your local shops, village and church hall noticeboards.
-At local bus stops & outside nearby schools.
+- Put up notices in your local shops & supermarkets, village & parish noticeboards.
+Include local bus stops & outside nearby schools.

 - Place an ad in the local papers under “Pets” or “Lost”.
 Look in the “Found” columns.